thefrontiergroup/rails-template/APP_README.md

 ## Getting Started

-1. Run `bundle` to install the gems
+1. Run `bin/setup` to configure the app
-2. Run `rake spin_up` to perform any spin up tasks and to setup the database
-3. Run `rails s` to run the app
+2. Run `rails s` to run the app

 ## Staging Environment Information